Terri Hill: Israel

 During the 2024 legislative session, Hill supported a resolution calling for an immediate and long–term ceasefire in the Gaza war alongside the return of all hostages and delivery of adequate humanitarian aid to the Palestinian people.
 AIPAC later stated that Hill's and labor lawyer John Morse's stance on Gaza led the lobbying group to spend over $4 million supporting state senator Sarah Elfreth's 2024 congressional campaign.

 Social issues

 In September 2017, following the Unite the Right rally, Hill participated in a rally denouncing hate groups and white supremacy in Catonsville.
 In October 2020, she called for the removal of a mural at the Catonsville Post Office that depicted slavery.

 During the 2021 legislative session, Hill introduced a bill to repeal and replace "Maryland, My Maryland" as the state's official anthem.

 During the 2023 legislative session, Hill introduced legislation that would prevent Maryland from aiding other states' criminal investigations into patients and providers who receive health care services in the state.
 The bill passed and was signed into law by Governor Wes Moore.

 During the 2024 legislative session, Hill supported bills to regulate artificial intelligence programs.

+During the 2026 legislative session, Hill was the only Democrat to vote against the Protecting Arists' Creative Expression Act, which prevents artistic works from being misinterpreted as literal confessions in trials.